Back to Search Results | New Search |

 |Funding Source: ||United States Department of Agriculture, Food and Nutrition Service|

 |Developer: ||United States Department of Agriculture, Food and Nutrition Service|

 |Length: ||36 pages (complete guidebook)|

-A detailed report of the results of the focus group testing and message development can be found at http://www.fns.usda.gov/sites/default/files/MessageDevelopment.pdf (PDF 16 KB)
+A detailed report of the focus group results can be found at: http://www.fns.usda.gov/sites/default/files/MessageDevelopment.pdf (PDF 16 KB)

 |Assessment instrument Used? ||yes|